Ludwig Thiersch

-Ludwig Thiersch (April 12, 1825 in Munich – May 10, 1909) was a German painter, primarily of mythological and religious subjects and especially of ecclesiastical art, also influential in Greece.
+Ludwig Thiersch (April 12, 1825 – May 10, 1909) was a German painter, primarily of mythological and religious subjects and especially of ecclesiastical art, also influential in Greece.

 Early life

 Thiersch was born in Munich, the son of classicist and philhellene Friedrich Thiersch, and brother of surgeon Karl Thiersch and theologian H. W. J. Thiersch.
 He attended the Academy of Fine Arts, Munich to study sculpture, but after a few years turned to painting, in which he became a student of Heinrich Maria von Hess, Julius Schnorr von Carolsfeld, and Karl Schorn.
 After the Academy, he painted a depiction of Sakuntala (1848) and a scene of Camisards, and then traveled to Rome, where he sketched scenes from daily Italian life and painted Hiob unter seinen Freunden.